Biden aims to cut bureaucratic runaround for government services

 “It’s needed because things have really gotten worse,” Zimmerman said.
 “There’s too big a labyrinth to weed your way through when you’re trying to deal with the government.”

-The White House officials hope that the changes will enhance people’s relationships with the government.
+Jason Miller, deputy director for management at the Office of Management and Budget, said the changes were geared to help enhance “trust between the public and its government.”
 Online forms could also reduce fraud risks, while the administration takes steps to ensure that personal information is secure.

 Why hasn’t all of this happened earlier?